panter/catladder/docs/docs/deploy/google_cloud_run.md

 ## Jobs and migrations

-You can declare jobs too.
-Those jobs are either for one-time work that needs to be done or for recurring tasks on a schedule (cronjobs):
+Jobs are either for one-time work that needs to be done or for recurring tasks on a schedule (cronjobs)

+### Execute jobs before or after deployment

 ```ts
 deploy: {